Lander County Notice of Right to Lien Form

 Are these forms guaranteed to be recordable in Lander County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Lander County that you need to transfer you would only need to order our forms once for all of your properties in Lander County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Lander County you only need to order once.

 The notice of right to lien form is used to put a property owner on notice that the person providing labor or materials for a construction project might have a lien claim against the property.
 In accordance with NRS 108.245, the notice of right to lien must be filed by every lien claimant, besides a prime contractor or other person who contracts directly with an owner or sells materials directly to an owner or one who performs only labor.